magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

     * Make the title of your topic reflect the content.
     * Keep your sentences concise, and try to separate conceptual information from procedural steps.
     * Remember to use active voice (not passive), write in the present tense, and use a friendly tone in second person (i.e. "You can now view the output...")
-    * Use Notes and even warnings to alert readers to particularly important details (our template has the markdown syntax!).
+    * Use Notes and even Warnings to alert readers to particularly important details (our template has the markdown syntax!).
     * Use cross-references to other topics if it is appropriate.
-We can help you with that syntax too.
+We can help you with that syntax too, and the template has an example.

 2. Focus on the content and on creating useful information for your fellow Magento developers and community members, but do please take a few editorial passes at your work before submitting your topic and look for typos, formatting errors, or sentences that need clarifying.
 3. Familiarize yourself with the existing documentation; taking a look at what is already there will help you decide where your topic best fits and if there are other topics to which you might want to add cross-references in your topic.